afeld/computing-in-context/projects.md

 - [Consider which visualization type is most appropriate.](lecture_21.ipynb#what-visualization-should-i-use)
 - If you’re trying to show more than three variables at once (e.g. X axis, Y axis, and color), try simplifying.
 - [Other best practices.](https://xdgov.github.io/data-design-standards/)

+## Alumni employment data

+If you're be interested in working with [SIPA alumni employment data](https://www.sipa.columbia.edu/pathways-careers/employment-statistics), [reach out to Aidan](index.md#instructors).
+This data comes from an annual survey by the [Career Advancement Center (CAC)](https://www.sipa.columbia.edu/pathways-careers/career-advancement-center).
+Caveats:

+- This will likely be harder than working with a [published dataset](https://python-public-policy.afeld.me/en/columbia/assignments/open_ended.html#open-data-portals).
+  - The data doesn't come with a data dictionary, so you may need extra time in case any clarifications are needed.
+- _Do not put any [identifying information](#requirements) anywhere publicly_, including Github and your portfolio site.
+  - This includes committing the raw data \[output\] to your portolio Git repository, even if removed later.
+That history is also public.
+  - The workaround is to only display aggregate information — see the [curve](curve.ipynb) page for an example.
+- You'll be provided with data that may be old.
+After doing analysis, if you want to use more recent data, we can ask the CAC at that point.
+- You will be asked to share your findings with the CAC, and meet with them if they'd like to talk through it.
+  - Aidan can connect you when appropriate.